Lyndon B. Johnson was president, the Beach Boys released their best-selling album

 In the first three days of placing

-operation was plagued with fiberglass fitment, supply chain
+operation was plagued with fitment, quality control, supply chain

 and financial problems.
 These "launch problems"

-prevented Shelby from being able to build cars so Ford
+prevented Shelby from being able to finish cars resulting in Ford's

-turned to A.O.
-Smith Plastics in Ionia, MI to solve the
+called on A.O.
+Smith Plastics in Ionia, MI to help solve the

 Throughout October, Shelby